Bullet, Balloon, & Mini-Perm Repayments

 This is an extract from our renewable energy and infrastructure project finance modeling course.

--You understand now why DSCR sculpted repayments are the most common form of repayment structure.
-But there are a few others that are worth discussing.
+If you have taken one of Pivotal180’s project finance courses, you probably understand why Debt Service Coverage Ratio (DSCR) sculpting is the most common form of repayment structure.
+But there are a few others that are worth discussing, including the bullet, balloon and mini-perm financing schemes.

-Wait, what?
-What kind of terms would you even assume when you’re just guessing about a loan that’s not gonna be provided for another six or 12 years into the into the future at market rates?
-We can’t possibly know today.
+Now, you may be asking: What kind of terms would you assume for a loan that’s going to be provided in 6 or 12 years into the future at market rates?
+It’s a wild guess.

-Well, it is really three loans and the banks are also taking the risk that the project can be refinanced with a new loan.
-Because if it can’t there won’t be enough money sitting in the project to pay them back.
-The banks will commit now to the first loan with this risk, and they will want the option to participate in the new loan, but they won’t promise to refinance it at the guessed terms.
-The banks will also put in some protection and maybe be a bit conservative.
-And typically if you can’t refinance the loan, there may be a provision by the lenders to take 100% of the cash flow of the project until either the debt is repaid or it’s been lowered to a level such that they can refinance.
-And it’s also risky to equity if you can’t refinance the loan either bank’s take 100% of the cash flow, Or you may even default and have the banks foreclose on you and own the project.
-So many perms are a common structure given lenders can always lend you money in reality for 30 years.
-So maybe then the option but they’re kind of scary too.
+Knowing this, banks usually commit to the first loan and will want the option to participate in the new loan, but won’t promise to refinance it at the guessed terms.
+They will also put in some protection and maybe be a bit conservative.
+And typically if you can’t refinance the loan, there may be a provision by the lenders to take 100% of cash-flows of the project until either the debt is repaid or it’s been lowered to a level such that they can refinance.

 Share This Resource